watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/API.md

 **Parameters:**

 - `availability: AgentAvailability`: The availability information to display to the user.
 This can be an empty object; if it is, the web chat provides a generic message indicating that the user will be connected to a live agent as soon as possible.
-See [../src/common/types/serviceDeskCallback.ts](../src/common/types/serviceDeskCallback.ts) for `AgentAvailability` type definition.
+See [../src/common/types/serviceDeskCallback.ts](../src/common/types/serviceDeskCallback.ts) for detailson the `AgentAvailability` type definition.

+    **Note:** Of the populatable fields in the `AgentAvailability` object, only *one* of `position_in_queue` and `estimated_wait_time` can be rendered in the widget.
+If both fields are provided, `estimated_wait_time` will take priority and the `position_in_queue` field will be ignored.

 ### agentJoined